-DRIED GINGER INGREDIENTS: Sulphur Dioxide Free dried ginger, granulated cane sugar
+DRIED GINGER INGREDIENTS: Sulfur Dioxide Free dried ginger, granulated cane sugar

 COUNTRY OF ORIGIN: Thailand